 - Submission Round 1: March 30th - Publication, June 30th

 - Submission Round 2: September 30th - Publication, December 30th

 Please follow the “Submissions Guidelines” available at http://censcakmu.org/

 If you have any inquiries, please contact the Managing Editor at firstname.lastname@example.org

 The editors of Acta Via Serica invite the submission of manuscripts pertinent to the goals of the journal and Center for Silk Road and Central Asia (CenSCA).
 These goals include promoting diverse interdisciplinary and intercultural approaches to Central Asian studies, especially within the arts and humanities and social sciences, as well as significantly increasing the availability to the international community of scholarly articles, translations, interviews and reviews in this expanding field.

 Acta Via Serica is published semi-annually on June 30 and December 31 and accepts submissions of papers on Middle Hemisphere studies topics throughout the year.

 Manuscripts should be written in English.
 Abstract should be written in English, in addition to the contributor’s native language.

 Manuscripts should be submitted as an electronic file attachment in Microsoft Word format.

 Article manuscripts should not exceed forty pages in length and be double-spaced through-out, including footnotes, indented quotations, and references.
 The font should be Times New Roman, 12 point.
 Book reviews should be a maximum of six pages in length.
-Please contact the editors before submitting manuscripts that exceed these limits.
-Manuscripts should not exceed 7,000 words (not including references, appendices, etc.).
+Manuscripts should be around 7000 words (not including references, appendices, etc.).
 Longer manuscripts will be accepted for review following consultation with the Managing Editor.